Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/MS3README.md

 ### Features to implement in the future

 * Buy directly on the Bookcytocin platform directly and not go through affiliate link via Amazon
-* Users can exchange their books with other member
+* Users can exchange their books with other members
 * Users can give away their book in exchange of discounts
 * Users can have access to an history of their activities.
 A record is accessible if they buy a book, exchange a book or leave a review etc.
 * Users can contact the website owner to request general information thanks to a contact form